 Mass General Brigham Maternal-Fetal Medicine Specialist Dr. Ilona Goldfarb answers your questions about pregnancy, fertility, and COVID-19 vaccination.

 I am pregnant.
-Should I get vaccinated?
+Should I get the COVID-19 vaccine?

 Vaccinations are considered a safe and routine part of prenatal care.
 For example, the flu shot is not only offered during pregnancy but recommended.

+Your decision to be vaccinated during pregnancy should be based on your risk for exposure to the virus, how sick you might get if you do get the virus, and the latest available data about the vaccines.
 With the help of your OB provider, you can discuss what is the best option for you.
-Your decision to be vaccinated during pregnancy should be based on your risk for exposure to the virus, how sick you might get if you do get the virus, and the latest available data about the vaccines.